The York School - Interview with School Leadership

 There is some financial aid available in the form of bursaries.
 Families need to apply for them independently through Apple Financial, which is a common means of providing needs-based aid.
 There are entrance scholarships available as well, and they are awarded to incoming students by the school itself.
 The scholarships were created to recognize academic excellence as well as the values of the school.
 Award levels vary, and no candidate receives full tuition.

 Every school is unique, and The York School is particularly adept at proving the point.
 Just in terms of the basics, it’s an IB, coed day school in downtown Toronto, and that constellation of attributes alone makes it stand out.
 It’s also true that every school has its own culture, its own character, and The York School is a particularly good example of that as well.
-Conor Jones feels that, with the latest developments, the school has truly arrived, and certainly the evidence for that is ample.
-There is strong leadership, particularly in Jones, that also brings a unique, fresh take on the entire project of learning.
+With the latest developments, the school has truly arrived, and the evidence for that is ample.
+The leadership brings a unique, fresh take to the entire project of learning.
 It’s supported by a significant program of care, exemplified by an active, engaged wellness team, one situated in daily view of the students through their work and their placement within the facility.
 That attention is continued in a university counselling office that is as good or better than we’ve seen anywhere.
 If schools aren’t yet looking to York as an example of how best to counsel students in their move to post-secondary education, they should.
 In all, it’s not just about beginning early, and being attentive, it’s also about perspective, and the one evidenced here is, frankly, inspiring.

 The school is distinguished too by the academic gaze it offers students, encouraging them to look beyond the boundaries of the school, beyond the borders of the city and the country, and to find their place in the world.
 That can risk sounding grand, admittedly, but there are lots of concrete things throughout the school that you can point to as evidence of that.
 In speaking with students, too, you get the sense that they are really internalising a wider, more far-reaching perspective.
 They feel they are dialed in to the city, the country, and the world; the school—from trips downtown and beyond; to interactions with the people in the neighbourhoods of Toronto—to its credit puts a lot of energy into ensuring that they are.

 It’s about the little things, too.
 As Struan Robertson says, “At the end of the day, I think what parents are looking for is a safe, happy place. … It’s when you walk in the building, how does the building make you feel?
 When you talk to kids, are they happy? … That feeling that you can’t always describe, but when you walk in, you think, ‘hmm, this feels really good.’”
 That doesn’t just happen.
 The school needs to adopt it as a goal and then take steps to develop it, and the York School scores high on both counts.
-It’s perhaps not as well known as some other schools in the country, or even the city, but again, Jones is right in feeling that York has arrived.
-It has.
-And if people haven’t yet heard of it, in the coming years, they will.
+It’s perhaps not as well-known as some other schools in the country, or even the city, though that will certainly change.